“It is my belief that every story – no matter how distorted by man – can point to the Gospel of Jesus Christ if we seek Him there.”

 I comfort myself with this thought: we must remember where we are in His Story.
 I don’t know how He will redeem everything, I just know He will do it.
 (For more on this, see one of my very first posts!).

-I will NOT be delving into the issues that occupy most professional literature in regards to stories.
+I will NOT be delving into the issues occupying most professional literature in regards to stories.

 There are three areas into which most literature concerning stories fall: psychology, origins, and classifications.